UPDATED: Mar 26, 2020

-Term life insurance is a highly affordable type of life insurance, but it scares some people away because of its temporary nature.
+Term life insurance is the least expensive type of life insurance you can buy.
+Yet, some people shy away from it because of its temporary nature.

-Term life is in effect for a set period of time (generally 10, 15, 20, 25, or 30 years).
+Term life provides coverage for a set period of time (generally 10, 15, 20, 25, or 30 years).
 If you die before a traditional term life policy has expired (or if you renew your policy to extend the term), your beneficiaries get a payout.
 If you don’t die during the term of the policy, they don’t get a payout and you don’t get any of the money back that you’ve paid in premiums.

 But what makes term life insurance a viable option is that it’s flexible and extremely affordable compared to permanent life policies that come with high-priced premiums.
 (That’s precisely why I opted for a 20-year term policy to protect my family.
 While there are still mortgage payments to make and college education expenses to pay in the not-so-distant future, I feel better knowing my husband will have a financial cushion if tragically the unexpected happens to me.)